Ran into problems? Have a suggestion? We would love to hear from you!

 You can also start by downloading our ready-to-use WordPress test site

-This custom installation – currently running WordPress 5.5.3 – is specially configured for WordPress theme development by our in-house specialist Emmanuel and contains all the plugins and tweaks needed to seriously create and test WordPress themes. (also includes the Advanced Custom Fields plugin version 5.9.3 Standard)
+This custom installation – currently running WordPress 5.8 – is specially configured for WordPress theme development by our in-house specialist Emmanuel and contains all the plugins and tweaks needed to seriously create and test WordPress themes. (also includes the Advanced Custom Fields (ACF) plugin Standard)

 Running macOS High Sierra?
 Here is a useful workaround if you face issues while installing our ready-to-use WordPress site (Local hangs on “Starting up Site Services”).